-Partisan aims to be inclusive and accessible to our community.
+Partisan aims to be inclusive and fully accessible to our community.
 This is an ideal that we’re still a long way from achieving — but we are committed to transparency around our current access issues and the work we are doing to remedy them.
 We want to be clear and accurate because we believe this is the best way to provide opportunities for our diverse community to be involved in shaping Partisan.

 We are in the early stages of transforming the Grade II listed former synagogue that’s home to our collective.
 Unfortunately, due to the heritage restrictions and fundraising needs, this is a gradual process and in the meantime we are lacking basic facilities such as wheelchair access.